AJ Park Law Limited, Wellington

 Kate is passionate about supporting and encouraging women in the patent attorney profession to progress and succeed.
 Underpinning everything she does is the desire to truly make a difference.

-In 2019, Kate was listed in the 2019 IP Stars list of leading IP practitioners in New Zealand.
-Kate was also named by Managing Intellectual Property (MIP) as one of the Top 250 Women in IP 2019.
-This special list recognises the leading female IP practitioners in private practice who have performed exceptionally for their clients and firms in the past year.
-Kate is one of only three New Zealand women recognised in this year’s Top 250 Women in IP, which is a testament to her outstanding work and global reputation in IP litigation and dispute resolution.
+In 2019, Kate was named by Managing IP as one of the Top 250 Women in IP 2019.
+This special list recognises the leading female IP practitioners in private practice who have performed exceptionally for their clients and firms.
+Kate was one of only three New Zealand women recognised in the Top 250 Women in IP 2019, which is a testament to her outstanding work and global reputation in IP litigation and dispute resolution.

 - LLB (Hons), Victoria University (1997)